-1.91 lakh get COVID-19 shots on day 1; No post-vaccination hospitalisation yet: Govt
+1.91 lakh get COVID-19 shots on day 1; PM Modi monitors nationwide vaccination drive

 New Delhi, Jan 16: Over 1.91 lakh beneficiaries were inoculated with COVID-19 jabs at 3,351 session sites across the country on Saturday and no case of post-inoculation hospitalisation has been reported so far, the government said on the first day of India''s massive vaccination drive against the virus.